-Jumping ahead in the project, compare the Fluidmaster / Brasscraft parts (above) to the old ballcock / PVC supply hose that I removed from the toilet:
+Jumping ahead in the repair, compare the Fluidmaster and Brasscraft parts (above) to the old ballcock valve and PVC supply hose that was removed from the toilet:

-Trivia: The ballcock was invented by Thomas Crapper.
+Trivia: The ballcock valve was invented by Thomas Crapper.

 Remove the Old Ballcock Valve and PVC Water Supply Hose

 Disassembly and removal of the ballcock valve and PVC supply hose is simple and requires only an adjustable wrench.

 Step 1: Locate the water supply valve.
 It is normally on the left of the toilet.

 Turn the water supply valve clockwise to turn it off.
 This contractor grade (i.e. cheap) valve with a plastic shaft leaks a bit when turned.
 Do not over tighten the valve to avoid breaking it.
 I plan to replace this valve with a quality 1/4 turn angle ball stop valve.

 Step 3: Flush the Toilet and Hold the Handle to Drain the Tank